 The “Most Powerful Employment Attorneys” list is created exclusively for Human Resource Executive magazine by Lawdragon, a Los Angeles-based networking site for lawyers and clients.
 Lawdragon reviews hundreds of nominations before making its final selections for the list, which it compiles using curriculum-vitae analyses, evaluations by clients and peers, and reporting by Lawdragon staff.

 Cliff has more than 25 years of experience representing employers in labor and employment matters throughout the United States.
 He has helped employers successfully respond to issues under the National Labor Relations Act, including the handling of unfair labor practice charges, grievance arbitrations, and related litigation.
-In 2013, he was named the St. Louis Lawyer of the Year in Employment Law-Management by The Best Lawyers in America®.
+In 2013, he was named the St. Louis Lawyer of the Year in Employment Law-Management by The Best Lawyers in America® (by BL Rankings).
 He was also a featured presenter at the 2013 annual meeting of the Society for Human Resource Management, where he presented “Portrait of Modern Labor Dispute.”

 Chuck has developed more than 30 years of experience in a broad range of labor and employment issues, including traditional labor, trade secret litigation, public and private sector bargaining, collective actions, employee discipline and dismissals, and ERISA and multi-employer withdrawal liability litigation.
 He has secured arbitration rulings that have spared clients millions in potential awards, and obtained multiple defense verdicts for employers facing discrimination and sexual harassment litigation in federal court.
 In 2012, the governors of the College of Labor and Employment Lawyers elected Chuck a Fellow of the College.